-A little farther on Dorothy met a most beautifully dressed young Princess, who stopped short as she saw the strangers and started to run away.
+A little farther on Dorothy met a most beautiful dressed young princess, who stopped short as she saw the strangers and started to run away.

-Dorothy wanted to see more of the Princess, so she ran after her.
-But the china girl cried out:
+Dorothy wanted to see more of the Princess, so she ran after her; but the china girl cried out,

-"Don't chase me!
-Don't chase me!"
+"Don't chase me! don't chase me!"

-She had such a frightened little voice that Dorothy stopped and said, "Why not?"
+She had such a frightened little voice that Dorothy stopped and said,

+"Why not?"

-"Because," answered the Princess, also stopping, a safe distance away, "if I run I may fall down and break myself."
+"Because," answered the princess, also stopping, a safe distance away, "if I run I may fall down and break myself."

-"But could you not be mended?" asked the girl.
+"But couldn't you be mended?" asked the girl.

-"Oh, yes; but one is never so pretty after being mended, you know," replied the Princess.
+"Oh, yes; but one is never so pretty after being mended, you know," replied the princess.